Marine Mayhem and Me

-I am a PhD student based at the National Oceanography Centre Southampton, with the University of Southampton.
-I receive funding from NERC through the SPITFIRE DTP, but the views expressed here are my own only.
+Marine mayhem started as a blog of my fieldwork experiences, but it is developing to document my career.
+I am a PhD researcher based at the National Oceanography Centre in Southampton and the University of Southampton.
+I receive funding from NERC through the SPITFIRE DTP (the views expressed here are my own only).

 What do I do there, you ask?
 Drink a lot of coffee and write a lot of emails.

 But I also get to study the physiology of Arctic copepods.
-I have recently been on a research expeditions to the Arctic, where I emailed tales of my awkward vegan diet to Trina Davies – the witty wordsmith/editor – to post on here.
+I have recently been on research expeditions to the Arctic, where I emailed tales of my awkward vegan diet to Trina Davies – the witty wordsmith/editor – to post on here:

 The impact we’re having on the world around us has always been my focus, both in my personal and professional life.
 Research I’ve been involved in has varied in topic around climate change and land-use change, and how they affects life from the tiny microbes right through to humans.

 Copepods are the most numerous animals on the planet, present in almost every lake, river and ocean.
 They’re vital parts of oceanic food chains: they eat the phytoplankton – the plants of the ocean – and condense all that energy into their lovely energy-rich fat sacs which feed baby fish, adult fish, seabirds, whales.
 Bascially, everything.
 Yet they’re smaller than a grain of rice.